postandcourier/infant-mortality/three-rail-text.md

 An autopsy revealed he had a rare birth defect — believed to be genetic — that did not allow him to breathe, or move.
 His  peripheral nervous system, the nerves outside the brain and spinal column, basically did not work.

-Dr. Scott Sullivan, director of MUSC’s Maternal Fetal Medicine, researched the case.
+Dr. Scott Sullivan, director of MUSC’s Department of Maternal Fetal Medicine, researched the case.

 He found only one other instance that occurred in Paris in the 1970s.